-Any timbers in direct ground contact provide opportunity for concealed termite entry and are likely to be subject to premature rot and decay as the soil retains moisture or damp conditions against the timbers.
+Any timbers in direct ground contact provide opportunity for concealed termite entry and are

 When met with excessive moisture timber begins to decay and develop wood rot.
 Any timbers that are in direct contact with external grounds especially if left untreated or non-durable also provide ingress for subterranean termites into that particular element.